BotWithUs/BwuWiki/docs/Scripts/Woodcutting/UberChop/index.md

 - Must be equipped with an axe appropriate for the trees.
 - If using a wood box, ensure compatibility with selected trees.
+- If Tai Bwo Wanna is selected, you must have the sticks in your backpack

 </ContentBlock>